Dioptas/Dioptas/docs/source/integration.rst

 The integration module is the heart of Dioptas.
-Here you can automatically integrate multiple of pattern, browse between images and integrated pattern, compare multiple pattern to each other, perform background subtraction and compare pattern peak positions to the ones of known phases.
+Here you can automatically integrate multiple images to pattern, browse between images and integrated pattern, compare multiple pattern to each other, perform background subtraction and compare pattern peak positions and intensities to the ones of known phases.

 .. figure:: images/integration_view.png
     :align: center
-    :width: 700
+    :width: 750

     The integration module of Dioptas.